Please resolve the following issues before proceeding

 File:

-Please note: You may be requested to supply specialist report or additional information to support your application.
+Please note you may be requested to supply specialist report or additional information to support your application.

 Declaration